heidi-y/btowngraffiti/pages/whygraffiti.md

 It may even be surprising to know that certain graffiti artists have been involved in vanadlism clean-up projects.
 Check out the newpaper clipping below from a 2004 Issue of the Anderson Herald Bulletin.

-{% include feature/image.html objectid="https://raw.githubusercontent.com/heidi-y/collectionbuilder-draft/main/assets/img/clipping3.jpg" width="75" alt="Anderson Herald Bulletin" caption="Anderson Herald Bulletin, Jenny Montgomery"%}
+{% include feature/image.html objectid="https://raw.githubusercontent.com/heidi-y/collectionbuilder-draft/main/assets/img/clipping3.jpg" width="75" alt="Anderson Herald Bulletin" caption="Anderson Herald Bulletin, Jenny Montgomery, 21 September 2004"%}